knative/docs/docs/developer/eventing/sources/kafka-source/README.md

     ```bash
     kubectl -n kafka run kafka-producer -ti --image=strimzi/kafka:0.14.0-kafka-2.3.0 --rm=true --restart=Never -- bin/kafka-console-producer.sh --broker-list my-cluster-kafka-bootstrap:9092 --topic knative-demo-topic
+    ```

+    !!! tip
         If you don't see a command prompt, try pressing enter.
-    >{"msg": "This is a test!"}
-    ```

-1. Check that the Apache Kafka Event Source consumed the message and sent it to its sink properly.
+1. Check that the Kafka event source consumed the message and sent it to its sink properly.
 Since these logs are captured in debug level, edit the key `level` of `config-logging` configmap in `knative-sources` namespace to look like this:

     ```bash